 “I was not there for rehearsal, I don’t need it any more

-While the spell is active a +1 slaying bonus is gained from each enemy killed, up to a cap of +9.
-Only killing monsters that give XP will increase the bonus, so destroying summons will not help.
-Unfortunately, to maintain the spell your character must sing, generating significant noise.
+While the spell is active, each enemy killed grants a +1 slaying bonus (up to a cap of +9), as well as 1d3 healing if the enemy was adjacent to the player.
+Both effects only apply when killing monsters that give XP, so destroying summons will not help.
+Unfortunately, the bestial blood gives your character the irresistible urge to howl, generating significant noise.

 - Prior to 0.20, you could stop singing through an ability at any time.

 - Prior to 0.18, toughness of monsters controlled how much they could increase the slaying bonus.
 The bonus wasn't capped.

 - Prior to 0.14, the spell had lower duration and granted less slaying, but had a higher power cap.

 - Song of Slaying was added in 0.13.